 As some of this guidance is quite technical and requires knowledge of basic teaching practice, in its current form, it may be most suitable for teachers and educators who have participated in some form of teacher training and/or have completed upper secondary or participated in tertiary education.
-With the support of policymakers, practitioners, and teacher educators and the participation of teachers and educators in conflitand post-conflit teachers, it is hoped that this resource can be modified as a taining tool for teachers and educators who have had limited access to professional development opportunities.
+With the support of policymakers, practitioners, and teacher educators and the participation of teachers and educators in conflict-and post-conflict settings, it is hoped that this resource can be modified as a training tool for teachers and educators who have had limited access to professional development opportunities.